DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/K8s/03_K8s Networking/README.md

 * **Load balancing:** Distributes traffic evenly among Pods that match the Service selector.
 * **Discovery:** Other Pods can discover a Service using its DNS name.
 * **Decoupling:** Consumers of the Service don’t need to know about the specific Pods.

-Here’s a detailed explanation of the **functions of a Kubernetes Service**, focusing on **Load Balancing, Service Discovery, and Networking**:

 ---

 ### **🔑 Functions of a Service**